Vishwa09132006/staticwebsite/README.md

 - Using Git and GitHub for version control
 - Deploying applications to the cloud
 - Understanding CI/CD pipelines
-- Using a CDN for fast global delivery
+- Using a CDN for fast delivery

 ---